'When Something's Wrong, It's Really Wrong' – Autism Under Lockdown

 Advertisement

-The same internalised ableism is screaming at me that I’m wrong to see anything positive about my shift in circumstances.
+The same internalized ableism is screaming at me that I’m wrong to see anything positive about my shift in circumstances.
 But it is fair for disabled people, autistics included, to point out that many now-emerging accommodations could have been granted sooner if people had cared about accessibility.
-I find it autism-unfriendly having to promote my work in person for many reasons: the socialising, the sensory overload, the organisational and practical demands.
+I find it autism-unfriendly having to promote my work in person for many reasons: the socializing, the sensory overload, the organizational and practical demands.
 But I’d accepted all this as the cost of having a writing career.
 But the moment allistic authors needed remote adjustments, they happened.

 For as long as I can remember, I have cycled between masking and burnout.
 With the best of intentions, allistics often reassure me that I come across fine – but that’s exactly the point for me.
 It’s not that I can’t communicate with them but that the level of performance and decision-making it requires is completely unsustainable.
 It would exhaust anyone to have to do it for long.
 I can keep up conventional social interaction for a time, and then I collapse.
 I’ve often wished to be locked up; not because I like being housebound but because I can’t do my life – all of it – anymore.